Which ITR Should I File? Types of ITR Forms for FY 2024-25 (AY 2025-26)

 The total income can be more than Rs 50 Lakhs.

-Who cannot use ITR-2?
+Who Cannot use ITR-2?

 ITR-3

-The current ITR-3 Form is to be used by an individual or a Hindu Undivided Family who have income from a proprietary business or is carrying on a profession.
+The current ITR-3 Form is to be used by an individual or a Hindu Undivided Family who has income from a proprietary business or is carrying on a profession.
 The persons having income from the following sources are eligible to file ITR-3:

 • Carrying on a business or profession not opting for presumptive income